aramis-lab/clinica/docs/Pipelines/Stats_Surface.md

 Analysis with cortical thickness (respectively FDG-PET data) will be saved under the `_measure-ct` keyword (respectively the `_measure-fdg` keyword).

+!!! note
-The full list of output files can be found in the [ClinicA Processed Structure (CAPS) Specification](https://docs.google.com/document/d/14mjXbqRceHK0fD0BIONniLK713zY7DbQHJEV7kxqsd8/edit).
+    The full list of output files can be found in the [ClinicA Processed Structure (CAPS) specifications](../../CAPS/Specifications/#statistics-surface-surface-based-mass-univariate-analysis-with-surfstat).

 <!--### GLM-->
 <!--@TODO-->